McDonald’s misses Q2 estimates across the board, as consumers pull back on dining out.

 Nonetheless, McDonald’s stock surged $10, suggesting it’s not a big deal or that the worst is over:

 The people who are spending $40+/day on Chipotle and other premium fast food are not by any stretch poor.
 They have tons of disposable income and good jobs.
 10-15 years ago the thought of lunch being a premium or luxury experience was inconceivable, but that is where we’re at now.
 Spending $100 for two on lunch or dinner has become the ‘new normal’ or an afterthought.
-It’s not just fast food, but Americans are clearly willing to spend a premium for flavorful food and large portions from independent sellers or smaller chains.

-Consider that there is this entire niche on YouTube and TikTok where young people make 60-second reviews of inordinately-expensive fast food (e.g. hotdogs, breakfast sandwiches, and other calorie-dense food) from local restaurants (not chains).
+It’s not just fast food, but Americans are clearly willing to spend a premium for flavorful, calorie-dense food and large portions from independent sellers or smaller chains.
+Consider that there is this entire niche on YouTube or TikTok where young people make 60-second reviews of inordinately-expensive artisan or street food from local restaurants.
 These videos not uncommonly go viral, with thousands of up-votes and approving comments.
-The video below got 2 million views and 600 comments:
+This video below got 2 million views and 600 comments:

-1. Obesity is a major health crisis
+1. Obesity is a health crisis

 3. Food inflation is out of control

 Americans, particularly on social media, seem to have a love-hate relationship with food.
 These reviews are not uncommonly juxtaposed with fitness content and people in the comments warning of the obesity problem.
 So these same people praising and consuming this calorie-rich food are at the same time warning of obesity in America and trying to get in better shape.
+There is a sort of cognitive dissonance in both voicing concerns about obesity or food inflation, yet consuming the very food that is causing it, or watching a video that glorifies this food.

 Maybe it also shows the disconnect between social media and the real world.
 In the latter, such concerns about health or virtue signaling about nutrition as expressed on social media, goes out the window when the world is no longer watching.
 Or maybe no one is fully logically consistent in their views.
 In the end, people will continue to consume this food even knowing full-well it’s unhealthy and overpriced.
 And for that, McDonald’s should not be too concerned.